henry2004y/Ganymede/ulfwaves.md

 There is a 4th zero-frequency mode from MHD theory, referred to as entropy mode, which is often ignored.
 It is a compressional wave (i.e., fluctuations in pressure and density) that can be either hydrodynamic or magnetohydrodynamic in which the internal energy and velocity remains constant.
-It represents a spatially structured medium in static equilibrium???
+It represents a spatially structured medium in static equilibrium, being characterized by the sole density variation with the other variables like $\mathbf{B}$ and $p$ being kept constant.

 \[
 \frac{Ds}{Dt} = \frac{\partial s}{\partial t} + \mathbf{u}\cdot\nabla{s} = 0